 You may also consider re-arranging your living space so that you are further from the source.
 Getting bed frames off of the wall, even by only an inch or two.
 Furthermore, you may ask your neighbor not to mount TVs or frames on a shared wall, as this greatly increases sound transmission.

-Floor Soundproofing – IIC Improvement
+Soundproofing Apartment Floors – IIC Improvement

 Floors are also notoriously difficult to improve after construction.
 They often under-perform rated IIC assemblies due to workmanship issues in the field, and the substitution of common hat channels rather than resilient channels for ceiling assemblies.

 Tile and hardwood generally translate much more sound into the structure, and greatly benefit from an effective sound underlayment.
 Carpet with heavy padding on the other hand usually has very high IIC ratings.

 Fortunately, adding a heavy shag carpet to a floor above your space may result in a delta-IIC of 10 points or more, reducing the sound you hear by 50%.

 For walls and floors soundproofing options, treating the Source and Path are very difficult.
 Therefore, adding a Sound Masking machine to the “Receiver” is often the most economical approach, in addition to reaching out the primary noise creators.
 Sound Masking works by adding a background ambient noise to your bedroom or apartment space, making other noises less audible.
 There are many phone apps with sound masking options, as well as higher-end mechanical sound masking units.